USS Pensacola (CA-24): Operation Crossroads

 Pensacola departed San Pedro on 29 April to stage with units of Joint Task Force One at Pearl Harbor in preparation for Operation Crossroads, the atomic bomb experiments at Bikini Atoll.
 She stood out of Pearl Harbor on 20 May, and reached Bikini on the 29th to serve as a target ship.
 She survived the tests of 1 July and 25 July.
-On 24 August, she was taken in tow for Kwajalein where she decommissioned on 26 August.
+On 24 August, she was taken in tow for Kwajalein where she was decommissioned on 26 August.
 Her hulk was turned over to the custody of Joint Task Force One for radiological and structural studies.
 On completion of these studies, her hulk was sunk on 10 November 1948 off the Washington coast.
+Her wreck has never been found.

 Awards

 Pensacola received 13 battle stars for World War II service including: